-Now you might only be interested in watching the latest Dr Who series on BBC Iplayer – so you just need a UK server.
+Now you might only be interested in watching the latest Dr Who series on BBC Iplayer or maybe the BBC News Live online – so you just need a UK server.
 However I’d advise looking at the companies who supply you access to lots of servers in different countries.
 For instance if you have access to the US, France or Canada then you can access lots of websites with all the latest shows by using the right country server.
 Check that you get access to a few countries included in your subscription.

 Prices of Subscription